-Property doesn’t always have to involve large deposits and deep pockets.
-Simply choosing the right strategy, you can create a property business with very little while developing the skills to build a portfolio later down the line if you wish.
+Investing in property doesn’t always have to involve large deposits and deep pockets.
+By simply choosing the right strategy, you can create a property business with very little, all the while developing the skills that will allow you to build a portfolio later down the line if you choose to.

 So grab a coffee, pull up a seat and discover how to get started in property on a shoestring budget and start a property business that cash flows from day one.